 Traditionally philosophical discussions on moral responsibility have focused on the human components in moral action.
 Accounts of how to ascribe moral responsibility usually describe human agents performing actions that have well-defined, direct consequences.
-In today's increasingly technological society, however, human activity cannot be properly understood without making reference to technological artifacts, which complicates the ascription of moral responsibility (Jonas 1984; Waelbers 2009).
+In today’s increasingly technological society, however, human activity cannot be properly understood without making reference to technological artifacts, which complicates the ascription of moral responsibility (Jonas 1984; Waelbers 2009).
 As we interact with and through these artifacts, they affect the decisions that we make and how we make them (Latour 1992).
 They persuade, facilitate and enable particular human cognitive processes, actions or attitudes, while constraining, discouraging and inhibiting others.
-For instance, internet search engines prioritize and present information in a particular order, thereby influencing what Internet users get to see.
-As Verbeek points out, such technological artifacts are “active mediators” that “actively co-shape people's being in the world: their perception and actions, experience and existence” (2006, p.
+For instance, internet search engines prioritize and present information in a particular order, thereby influencing what internet users get to see.
+As Verbeek points out, such technological artifacts are “active mediators” that “actively co-shape people’s being in the world: their perception and actions, experience and existence” (2006, p.
 364).
-As active mediators, they change the character of human action and as a result it challenges conventional notions about how to distribute moral responsibility (Jonas 1984; Johnson 2001).
+As active mediators, they change the character of human action and as a result it challenges conventional notions of moral responsibility (Jonas 1984; Johnson 2001).

 This entry will first look at the challenges that computing poses to conventional notions of moral responsibility.
 The discussion will then review two different ways in which various authors have addressed these challenges: 1) by reconsidering the idea of moral agency and 2) by rethinking the concept of moral responsibility itself.